zigurous/unity-debug-tools/README.md

 # Debug Tools

-The Debug Tools package provides assets and scripts to assist in debugging Unity projects.
+The Debug Tools package contains assets and scripts for debugging Unity projects.

 ## Installation